I was in ketosis for years & here’s what I learnt

-Randomly, for about three of my four years in ketosis, I dealt with a stubborn and upsetting skin condition.
+Coincidentally, for about three of my four years in ketosis, I dealt with a stubborn and upsetting skin condition.

 None of the doctors or consultants I visited had been able to help me cure it.

-There’s growing evidence in the scientific community of a gut-skin connection and it's believed one of the keys to good gut health is to eat a varied diet, as you can hear in #healthHackers episode 2 with Professor Tim Spector.
+There’s growing evidence in the scientific community of a gut-skin connection and it's believed one of the keys to good gut health is to eat a varied diet, as you can hear in #HealthHackers episode 2 with Professor Tim Spector.

 If there’s not enough diversity in your diet then your gut can suffer leading to negative knock-on effects.